Unforgettable Reasons to Visit Hiroshima: Exploring History, Culture, and Resilience

-Hiroshima is a city in the South of Honshu, the largest island of Japan.
+Hiroshima is a city in the Southern part of Honshu, the largest island of Japan.
 Approximately 1.2 million people live in Hiroshima and the city is an important player in the production of high-end products.

 Hiroshima’s historic and tragic past